To understand whether you need additional support at home or other alternatives to consider, an assessment is usually necessary.

 You should know whichever assessment you receive, our assessors are there to help you.
 They have your best interests in mind at every stage.

 Any person who is struggling with an aspect of independent living, such as taking care of themself and their home, or being a part of their community, should receive a care assessment.

 Anybody whose ability to give consent or make important decisions about their care, accommodation, treatment or any topic which would require an informed decision is in question should receive a capacity assessment.
-This should only take place if a health or social care practitioner believes it is necessary.
-We have such practitioners available in order to undertake any necessary assessments.
+We will only undertake a capacity assessment if one of our health or social care practitioners believes it is necessary following a brief initial consultation with the individual and/or their family.

 “My assessor was extremely helpful, friendly, understanding and supportive.”

 Although you can request free care needs and capacity assessments through your local authority, sometimes there can be a long waiting list.
 We deliver fast tracked assessments, so that you can quickly learn about the best course of action for your ongoing care.

 Our assessors are impartial.
 They only report on your best interests and will never make biased observations that favour any particular care provider, including ourselves.

 “Realising you need support can cause a lot of worry.
 Care needs and capacity assessments give people reassurance and direction.
 They can help people to take control of their care needs and support families or someone close to the person to consider their loved one’s best interests.”